bcnmy/metatx-standard/example/react-ui/README.md

 ## Steps
-This exmaple is on Kovan test network and showcases how you can pay gas fees in DAI and USDT tokens
+This exmaple is on Kovan test network and showcases how you can pay gas fees in DAI and USDT tokens For using Ether provider or USDC check the branch https://github.com/bcnmy/metatx-standard/tree/erc20-forwarder-ethers-demo/example/react-ui/src

 i) register your smart contract on the dashboard as ERC20 Forwarder ii) register target method API